michielvoo/docker/hugo/Readme.md

-Find the current versions of Hugo and Git for the current stable version of Alpine Linux [here](https://pkgs.alpinelinux.org/packages) (new versions of Alpine Linux are made available in May and November), and update the Dockerfile.
+Find the current versions of Hugo and Git for the current stable version of Alpine Linux [here](https://pkgs.alpinelinux.org/packages) (new versions of Alpine Linux are made available in May and November), and update the Dockerfile accordingly.

 After building the local Docker image run it to check the Hugo version: